A coupled vacuum energy model producing endless alternated phases of accelerated and decelerated expansion: Physical constraints on the coupling functions

+The positive coupling between vacuum and matter means that vacuum is continuously cast into matter.
+If, after exciting from inflation, we want that Universe be radiation dominated such as $(\Omega_m,\Omega_r)\rightarrow (\Omega_{m(dom)}<<1,\Omega_{r(dom)}\simeq 1)$, we thus have to restrain the increase of the matter density parameter with respect to this of the radiation.
+We are going to show that it implies a lower limit on $q_r/q_m$ as a function of $\Omega_{m(dom)}$ and $\Omega_{r(dom)}$.
+To calculate this limit, we start by considering the following inequalities: \begin{itemize} \item $s>q_r/q_m$ \item $s>0$ when $\Omega_r'<0$ \item $s<0$ when $\Omega_r'>0$ \end{itemize} All these inequalities require the same necessary condition to be respected:

 The line defined by (\ref{lim}) is plotted on figure \ref{fig0}.
-The figure shows that a trajectory going from inflation to nucleosynthesis where radiation is the dominating species necessarily crosses the line (\ref{lim}) once or several times.
-More specifically, we are interested by the part of this trajectory between its last crossing of the line (\ref{lim}) and the nucleosynthesis point.
+This figure shows that a trajectory going from inflation to radiation dominated epoch necessarily crosses the line (\ref{lim}) once or several times.
+More specifically, we are interested by the part of this trajectory between its last crossing of the line (\ref{lim}) and the radiation dominated epoch in $(\Omega_{m(dom)},\Omega_{r(dom)})$.
 We call this part $\Pi$.
 On $\Pi$, we thus have that the slope $s<q_r/q_m$.
 Moreover, we also have that $s=d\Omega_r/d\Omega_m$ has the same sign as $\Omega_r'$.
-Hence, $\Omega_m'>0$ and $\Omega_m$ is always increasing on $\Pi$.\\ This last inequality implies that a trajectory reaching nucleosynthesis in $(\Omega_{m(nucl)},\Omega_{r(nucl)})$ must be such as $\Omega_m<\Omega_{m(nucl)}$ on $\Pi$.
-Otherwise, $\Omega_m$ would be larger than $\Omega_{m(nucl)}$ when reaching nucleosynthesis.
-Physically, this inequality is a constraint on the quantity of dark energy that can be cast into dark matter on $\Pi$.
+Hence, $\Omega_m'>0$ and $\Omega_m$ is always increasing on $\Pi$\footnote{Remark that $Q_m>0$ means that dark energy is cast into matter not necessarily that $\rho_d'$ and $\Omega_m'$ are positive.}.\\ This last inequality implies that a trajectory reaching $(\Omega_{m(dom)},\Omega_{r(dom)})$ must be such as $\Omega_m<\Omega_{m(dom)}$ on $\Pi$.
+Otherwise, $\Omega_m$ would be larger than $\Omega_{m(dom)}$ and the radiation dominated epoch in $(\Omega_{m(dom)},\Omega_{r(dom)})$ could not be reached.
+Physically, this inequality is a constraint on the quantity of vacuum energy that can be cast into dark matter on $\Pi$.
 Note that such a constraint does not apply to radiation.
-If $\Omega_r$ becomes larger than $\Omega_{r(nucl)}$ on $\Pi$, it can decrease to reach this last value with $s<0$.
-This is thus the exchange between dark energy and matter that must be controlled on $\Pi$.\\ Now let us assume that $\Pi$ is a straight line.
-Then, its smallest possible slope is such as $\Pi$ pass through the point having the largest value for $\Omega_r$ on the curve (\ref{lim}), i.e. $\Omega_r=3/4$ when $\Omega_m=0$, and go to the nucleosynthesis point in $(\Omega_{m(nucl)},\Omega_{r(nucl)})$.
+If $\Omega_r$ becomes larger than $\Omega_{r(dom)}$ on $\Pi$, it can decrease to reach this last value with $s<0$.
+This is thus the exchange between vacuum energy and matter that must be controlled on $\Pi$.\\ Now let us assume that $\Pi$ is a straight line.
+Then, its smallest possible slope is such as $\Pi$ pass through the point having the largest value for $\Omega_r$ on the curve (\ref{lim}), i.e. $\Omega_r=3/4$ when $\Omega_m=0$, and go to $(\Omega_{m(dom)},\Omega_{r(dom)})$.
 This slope is thus